y9c/Angular_Reatful_Gin_Sqlite_template/README.md

 - [ ] Add UI (Bootstrap or Antd?)
 - [ ] Use python to manipulate data layer
 - [x] change models directory structure in server
+- [x] Add RxJS observer of API to plot cell data

 ## ISSUE